jstelzer/neverlight-home-automation/README.md

 # Neverlight Home Automation - Operations Guide

 This document covers how to bootstrap, operate, and test the neverlight stack after a cold start or when certificates have expired.
+For a presentation-friendly overview of the zero-trust story, see `PKI-INTRO.md`.

 ## Architecture Overview